Benito Cabrera

-Benito Cabrera Hernández (born 1963 in Venezuela) is a Canarian timple composer and virtuoso.
+Benito Cabrera Hernández (born 1963 in Venezuela) is a Spanish timple composer and virtuoso from the Canary Islands.

 He was born in Venezuela.
-Although he moved to Lanzarote at a young age, he has spent most of his life in Tenerife.
-He moved to Tenerife to study psychology in University of La Laguna.
+Although he moved to Lanzarote at a young age, he has spent most of his life in Tenerife, having moved there to study psychology at the University of La Laguna.

-He is the author of the official hymn of the Autonomous Community of the Canary Islands, and the author of the song Nube de Hielo, "Ice Cloud", one of the most deeply rooted songs in the canaries.
+He is the author of the official anthem of the Autonomous Community of the Canary Islands, and the author of the song Nube de Hielo (literally "Ice Cloud"), one of the most deeply rooted songs in the canaries.

+From 2007 until the end of 2020, Benito Cabrera was musical director the group Los Sabandeños.
+He was replaced by Israel Espino, for whom Cabrera had served as a mentor.